codio/site/source/docs/ide/ide-general/quick-open.html.markdown

 full_width: true
 ---

-Quick open, also known as fast open, is a great way of opening files without the need to access the file tree.
-Press the hotkey or select File->Open File from the menu and the quick open dialog will appear.
+Quick open (fast open) is a great way of opening files without the need to access the file tree.
+Invoke Quick Open from

+- File->Open File from the menu
+- Cmd+O (Mac) / Ctrl+O (PC/Linux)

+... and the quick open dialog will appear.

 ![quick open](/img/docs/quick-open.png)